2014 – 2015

 The Institute for Women was initially designed to serve as the parent organization to represent the interests of women on campus.
 The institute is an independent body headed by a director and board of directors.
 Along with the Commission on the Status of Women, Women's Center, and Women's Studies Program, the Institute for Women engages in campus activities for the benefit of women students, faculty, and staff.

-The institute sponsors a number of activities to enhance the self-esteem and career success of women at the University: the Woman-in-Residence Program, Graduate Grant, and Endowed Book Fund.
+The institute sponsors the Graduate Grant, Endowed Book Fund, and other activities to enhance the self-esteem and career success of women at the University.
 The institute prepares periodic reports on the status of women at the University and also secures Charlotte W. Newcombe Scholarship Grants for mature second-career women.
-The Institute for Women offers an annual grant of $750 to a woman graduate student who is accepted into a master's degree program at West Chester University.
+The Institute for Women offers an annual grant of $750 to a woman graduate student who is accepted into a master’s degree program at West Chester University.
 Application and reference forms may be obtained online at http://www.wcupa.edu/_admissions/sch_dgr/pdf/gradgrantapp.pdf or from the Office of Graduate Studies in McKelvie Hall.
-For more information call Dr. Adale Sholock, director, at 610-436-2122.
+For more information call Alicia Hahn-Murphy, director, at 610-436-2122.

 Under the provisions of Title 38, West Chester University is an accredited university for the education of veterans.
 The University cooperates with the Veterans Administration to see that honorably separated or discharged veterans receive every consideration consistent with either degree or nondegree admission standards.
 The University participates in the new G.I.
 Bill’s Yellow Ribbon Program.